rfincher/WebGPIO2/README.md

 You can then load this project into NetBeans, run it and NetBeans will launch Tomcat and load the web app into it automatically.

+You need to have the Java 6 JDK installed on your development machine and select it for the project.
+Java 7 comes with Netbeans but it isn't available for the Pi yet.

+The Web App is a Java Server Faces (JSF) Facelet, which means that the web page has a Class called a backing bean supporting it.
+When you click a button on the web page a method n the Class /src/conf/java/beans/MainSessionBean gets called.

+MainSessionBean is session scoped, so it stays alive the entire time the user is logged into the web app.

 There are two static booleans in src/java/beans/MainSessionBean.java: DEBUGGING and PRINTTRACE.

 To run the web app on your Windows box or Mac in Tomcat under NetBeans, set DEBUGGING to true.
 This prevents the